10 Things I Wish I Knew Before Homeschooling

 Kids choosing and planning an impromptu roadtrip on a SCHOOL DAY!

-If you are having one of those terrible no good days, step away.
-We had a recent episode where we talked about surviving a bad day.
+If you are having one of those terrible no-good days, step away.
+We had a recent episode where we talked about Surviving a Bad Day.
 It’s ok to spend an impromptu day in a nerf battle, hiking a trail, or enjoying the latest traveling exhibit at your local museum.
-Do school work on stormy days and abandon academics and get out on those glorious days where other kids are stuck in a classroom.
+Do schoolwork on stormy days and abandon academics and get out on those glorious days where other kids are stuck in a classroom.
 Take full advantage that you are in charge of your schedule.

 5. You don’t owe extended family, random friends, or strangers at the grocery an explanation of your homeschooling.
 (14:51)